3 Key Steps To Starting A Diversity And Inclusion Program In The Workplace

 Once you have the data you can identify areas for improvement.
 The list of concerns will determine the objectives of your program, to move your company towards a more inclusive and representative culture.

-You will be able to review demographics to discover areas of underrepresentation, and take note of departments, and positions in which it occurs.
+You will be able to review demographics to discover areas of underrepresentation and take note of departments, and positions in which it occurs.
 Perhaps you will identify a need to improve recruiting efforts and hiring practices.
 Employee survey results can drive objectives as well, based on common themes.

-Step 3: Design and Implement D & I Training
+Step 3: Design and Implement DEI Training

-Diversity and inclusion initiatives can target many areas.
-They can include changing policies and procedures, training, and offering D&I awareness events.They have the most impact when they relate to your specific areas of concern and align with the objectives of the business.
+DEI initiatives can target many areas.
+They can include changing policies and procedures, training, and offering DEI awareness events.
+They have the most impact when they relate to your specific areas of concern and align with the objectives of the business.

 Once those three key steps have been achieved you are well on your way to building a more diverse and inclusive workplace.
-However it is important to view your program as a work in progress and always strive for continuous improvement.
+However, it is important to view your program as a work in progress and always strive for continuous improvement.

 Communicating and Tracking

 It will be important to communicate all initiatives with upper leadership because they are ultimately accountable.
 The success of these programs largely lies with senior executives.
-And ongoing communication is critical to keep these initiatives in the forefront.
+And ongoing communication is critical to keep these initiatives at the forefront.

-Keep mind, the goal is not to craft an impressive document for the employee handbook, but rather to develop a vehicle for positive change in your workplace!
+Keep in mind, the goal is not to craft an impressive document for the employee handbook, but rather to develop a vehicle for positive change in your workplace!

 For Support with Building Your Program

 Getting started can seem overwhelming but you don’t have to go it alone.
 Professional Diversity Network can help you transform your diversity recruitment strategy.
 Our expert compliance and auditing team will provide you with customized services to ensure you meet the OFCCP and EEO regulations.
-In addition, as the leader in diversity job distribution and reporting, we can connect you with large, talented population of job seekers.
+In addition, as the leader in diversity job distribution and reporting, we can connect you with a large, talented population of job seekers.
 Reach out today; we would love to partner with you!